-39The increase in the incarceration rate may exceed the increase in the crime rate for several reasons.
+42The increase in the incarceration rate may exceed the increase in the crime rate for several reasons.
 First, an individual may be incarcerated for multiple years for a single crime.
 Second, we do not account for the commission of multiple crimes in a given year.
 Thus, for example, an individual who commits two crimes at age 19 may be arrested and incarcerated at age 19 for one crime and then arrested and incarcerated at age 20 for the other crime.
-Note that this implies that we may observe also a greater increase in arrests than in crimes.